ThupakulaMeenakshi/SQL_learning_Path/README.md

 Day 04 - In,Between,Not Between,Alias

-Dy 05 - Left,Right,Full,Inner joins in SQL
+Day 05 - Left,Right,Full,Inner joins in SQL

+Day 06 - Self Join, Group BY clause,Union,union All